VamaroDG/OutSystems/Blockbuster/README.md

 Any questions feel free to contact me!

 P.S.
-Reservation enitity was abandoned and having no use whatsoever.
+Reservation entity was abandoned and has no use whatsoever.